Bar & Court Admissions

 Taylor C. Foss

 Taylor Foss is a senior associate in M&R's Orange County office.
 He is an intellectual property litigator, practicing primarily in federal court in cases involving patent, trademark and copyright infringement, trade secret misappropriation and related actions such as malicious prosecution and violations of the False Claims Act.
 He serves clients in an array of industries in matters concerning a variety of technologies – computer networks, pharmaceuticals, medical devices, polarized sunglass lenses and dental implant screws, among them.
 By virtue of his expertise, Taylor manages M&R’s trademark prosecution practice, coordinating with attorneys firmwide as to the trademark needs of an extraordinarily diverse client base.

 Having been focused on IP and Internet-related issues as far back as law school, Taylor’s experience in these areas is vast.
 By way of example, he has been significantly involved in the arbitration of disputes related to ICANN's Uniform Domain Name Resolution Policy ("UDRP"), having drafted several ICANN panel decisions.
 Taylor has also defeated a patent false marking claim brought by a patent troll in a notorious, “penalty-per-mark” case, a type of dispute that the federal circuit courts have since disallowed.
 More recently, Taylor has actively sparred with an array of copyright trolls – including some in the textile and garment businesses – who seek to extract settlements from unsuspecting defendants.

 Notably, Taylor was named to the 2017 list of Southern California Rising Stars by Super Lawyer Magazine.
 Not only is he an outstanding attorney, Taylor is also a level 1 sommelier, currently working toward level 2 certification.
-Not surprisingly, Taylor's sphere of practice includes alcohol law (e.g., regulatory issues and licensing).
+Not surprisingly, Taylor's sphere of practice includes alcohol law (e.g., IP, regulatory and licensing issues).